mclevy/gfw_blog/WRI.GFW.blog.md

 ## Next Steps

-Ongoing work includes exploration of hydroclimate variables over an extended four-state region, which includes between 150-200 additional flow gauges; refinement of hydropower modeling methods; inclusion of other land use type categorizations, such as pasture and cropland; and additional regression (and other statistical) analyses of the relationship between land use change and flow, hydropower, and ultimately - temperature, humidity, and rainfall characteristics meaningful to food and biofuel agriculture.
+Ongoing work includes exploration of hydroclimate variables over an extended four-state region, which includes between 150-200 additional flow gauges; refinement of hydropower modeling methods; inclusion of other land use type categorizations, such as pasture and cropland; and additional regression (and other statistical) analyses of the relationship between land use change and flow, hydropower, and ultimately - temperature, humidity, and rainfall characteristics meaningful to food and biofuel agriculture in the region.

 Where data availability reaches it's limit - particularity in the case of flow measurements, we plan to employ limited modeling techniques.
 For example, many basins, especially small ones, are not gauged in Brazil but may have more dramatic response to land use change.
 Therefore, using simple, data-validated flow prediction models, we can carry out an analysis similar to the one presented here, but on a much larger and more diverse set of basins.